GuiLous/ifma_repo_backend/README.md

-An API for a InstitutionalRepository
+An API for a Institutional Repository